-- Climate protection and energy regulation under the Climate Protection Act (Klimaschutzgesetz), the Renewable Energy Act (Erneuerbare-Energien-Gesetz), and the Energy Conservation Act (Gesetz zur Einsparung von Energie in Gebäuden); - Nature and landscape conservation under the Federal Nature Conservation Act (Bundesnaturschutzgesetz); - Immission control under the Federal Immission Control Act (Bundesimmissionsschutzgesetz); - Soil protection under the Federal Soil Protection Act (Bundesbodenschutzgesetz) and the Federal Contaminated Sites Ordinance (Bundesbodenschutzverordnung); - Waste control, management, and disposal under the Waste Management Act (Kreislaufwirtschaftsgesetz);
+Climate protection and energy regulation under the Climate Protection Act (Klimaschutzgesetz), the Renewable Energy Act (Erneuerbare-Energien-Gesetz) and the Energy Conservation Act (Gesetz zur Einsparung von Energie in Gebäuden);

+- Nature and landscape conservation under the Federal Nature Conservation Act (Bundesnaturschutzgesetz); - Immission control under the Federal Immission Control Act (Bundesimmissionsschutzgesetz); - Soil protection under the Federal Soil Protection Act (Bundesbodenschutzgesetz) and the Federal Contaminated Sites Ordinance (Bundesbodenschutzverordnung); - Waste control, management and disposal under the Waste Management Act (Kreislaufwirtschaftsgesetz).
-Additional environmental legislation includes the Environmental Impact Assessment Act (Umweltverträglichkeitsprüfungsgesetz), the Environmental Information Act

-(Umweltinformationsgesetz), the Environmental Damage Act (Umweltschadensgesetz), and the Environmental Appeals Act (Umweltrechtsbehelfsgesetz).
+Additional environmental legislation includes the Environmental Impact Assessment Act (Umweltverträglichkeitsprüfungsgesetz), the Environmental Information Act (Umweltinformationsgesetz), the Environmental Damage Act (Umweltschadensgesetz) and the Environmental Appeals Act (Umweltrechtsbehelfsgesetz).
 Climate protection regulations can also be found in criminal law provisions.
 This strict set of rules has led commentators to describe Germany as an 'environmental state', i.e. a state that regards environmental protection as one of its central missions.
-Thisperception has been further substantiated by the "climate jurisprudence" of the German Federal Constitutional Court (Bundesverfassungsgericht).
+This perception has been further substantiated by the "climate jurisprudence" of the German Federal Constitutional Court (Bundesverfassungsgericht).

-New provisions allowing swifter administrative permit procedures have recently been adopted in the Permit Acceleration Act

-(Genehmigungsbeschleunigungsgesetz), the Act to speed up planning and approval procedures in the transport sector (Gesetz zur Beschleunigung von Planungs- und Genehmigungsverfahren im Verkehrsbereich); the Act to further accelerate planning and approval procedures (Gesetz zur weiteren Beschleunigung von Planungs- und Genehmigungsverfahren) and the Investment Acceleration Act (Investitionsbeschleunigungsgesetz).
+New provisions allowing for swifter administrative permit procedures have been adopted in recent years.
+These include the Act to speed up planning and approval procedures in the transport sector (Gesetz zur Beschleunigung von Planungs- und Genehmigungsverfahren im Verkehrsbereich), the Act to further accelerate planning and approval procedures (Gesetz zur weiteren Beschleunigung von Planungs- und Genehmigungsverfahren), the Act to improve climate protection in immission control (Gesetz zur Verbesserung des Klimaschutzes beim Immissionsschutz) and the Fourth Red Tape Reduction Act (Viertes Bürokratieentlastungsgesetz).
+In 2024, the last two acts led to the inclusion of the climate as a protected asset in the Federal Immission Control Act.
+Furthermore, the possibility has been created to speed up procedures by allowing the period for public participation in approval procedures involving environmental impact assessments to be shortened accordingly.